-IKORUS® is an innovative monitoring system that allows physicians to better assess intestinal tissue perfusion and could serve as a possible guide for novel circulatory therapies, both in intensive care medicine and high-risk surgery.
+IKORUS® is an innovative monitoring system that allows physicians to go beyond the "Whole Body" approach.
+It provides metrics about perfusion of key organs and could serve as a possible guide to refine treatments, both in intensive care medicine and high-risk surgery.

-Because microcirculation states can sometimes be decorrelated from systemic hemodynamics, the use of IKORUS® could target new approaches of resuscitation, based not only on arterial pressure- based endpoints, but also tissue perfusion-based endpoints.
+Because low perfusion of organs can occur, even when systemic hemodynamics are normal, the use of IKORUS® could target new approaches of resuscitation, based not only on arterial pressure-based endpoints, but also tissue perfusion-based endpoints.

 Enhanced Individualization of Arterial Pressure value targets

 Titration of drugs upon effects on tissue perfusion

 The probe consists of a duodenal feeding tube with a photoplethysmographic sensor (cf fig.1) mounted inside a balloon placed at the distal end of the probe.

 The balloon is automatically inflated in the duodenum so that the photoplethysmographic sensor abuts the intestinal wall.

 - An infrared LED for the emission